chromium/chromium/chrome/browser/prefs/README.md

 1. Delete the old code.
 1. In a follow-up CL, delete any 1+ year old `ClearPref()` calls in browser_prefs.cc; someone else will clean up after you in 1 year.

+### Deleting an old pref exposed by a policy
+If the pref is exposed via policy, you will need to mark the policy as deprecated by following the steps in [add_new_policy.md](https://chromium.googlesource.com/chromium/src/+/main/docs/enterprise/add_new_policy.md#deprecating-a-policy).
+Deleting the pref logic (steps above) will then need to wait a few milestones.

+Note: If the pref was _only_ exposed as a policy in the Managed Prefs (with no UI to allow an end-user to adjust the pref) then there is no need to set the pref to a delete-self state using the steps above, because the pref will never have been written to User Prefs JSON.

 ## Migrating a pref
 Instead of merely deleting a pref you might want to run migration code from an